Bob Kuechenberg: Professional career

-Kuechenberg was drafted by the Philadelphia Eagles as a fourth-round pick in the 1969 NFL/AFL draft.
+Kuechenberg was drafted 80th overall by the Philadelphia Eagles as a fourth-round pick in the 1969 NFL/AFL draft.
 He quit shortly after training camp started and played a season with the Chicago Owls in the Continental Football League.
 Kuechenberg signed with the Dolphins as a free agent in 1970.
 He became a starter that season, starting 5 out of 14 games played, as the Dolphins finished 10–4 and made the playoffs for the first time in club history.
 During the next regular season, 1971, Kuechenberg helped the Dolphins make it to the Super Bowl, where they lost to the Dallas Cowboys 24–3.

 The next two seasons the Dolphins won the Super Bowl (going 17–0 in 1972) and his play was noticed by New York Post writer Paul Zimmerman, who named Kuechenberg on his All-pro ballot.
 The following season, 1974, he was named All-AFC by Pro Football Weekly and was named to his first Pro Bowl.
 In total, he would play in six Pro Bowls 1974–1975, 1977–1978, 1982–1983.
 He was named 1st team All-Pro in 1975 and in 1978 and was named All-AFC three times.
 He was Second-team All-Pro in 1977.
-He was the only Dolphins player to play in five Super Bowls (1971, 1972, 1973, 1982, 1984), winning in 1972 and 1973.
+He played in four Super Bowls (in 1971, 1972, 1973, and 1982), winning in 1972 and 1973.
 He was a team captain from 1980 to 1984.
 In 1995, he was inducted into the Miami Dolphins Honor Roll.
 His 19 playoff games are the most in Dolphins' history.

 Kuechenberg was sometimes critical of his past teams.
 One such critique prompted then-current Miami All-Pro, Jason Taylor, to comment, "It's another chapter in the grumpy Kuechenberg story.
 It's Kuechenberg.
 He gets up every year and complains about something.
 If it ain't one thing, it's another.
 He needs a hug and a hobby.
 It's ridiculous."

 Kuechenberg was inducted into the American Football Association's Semi Pro Football Hall of Fame in 1986.
 In 2013, President Barack Obama honored the entire 1972 Perfect Season Dolphins at an event in the White House, but Kuechenberg declined to attend for political reasons.
 He told sports columnist Dave Hyde of Ft.
 Lauderdale's Sun-Sentinel "I want to be careful, because Mom said if you have nothing good to say about someone, then don't say anything.
 I don't have anything good to say about someone."

 In 2014, he was inducted into the Chicagoland Sports Hall of Fame, and was given its George Connor Lifetime Achievement Award.
 The Professional Football Researchers Association named Kuechenberg to the PRFA Hall of Very Good Class of 2013.
 He was a finalist on a number of occasions for the Hall of Fame, but has not made it.
 As of October 22, 2024, he remained a candidate in the seniors category for inclusion in the hall of fame class for 2025.
 He did not make the final round.